- Airline Status

 - Association Membership

-B&H Airlines is the national carrier of Bosnia and Herzegovina and is based at Sarajevo International Airport.
-B&H operates scheduled service to destinations in Western Europe, Scandinavia and Eastern Europe.
-The airline is 49% owned by Turkish Airlines and participates in THY's frequent flyer programme and codeshares with its parent.
+B&H Airlines was the national carrier of Bosnia and Herzegovina and was based at Sarajevo International Airport.
+B&H operated scheduled service to destinations in Western Europe, Scandinavia and Eastern Europe.
+All service and chartered services were suspended due to financial difficulties, effective 11-Jun-2015.

 Location of B&H Airlines main hub (Sarajevo Butmir International Airport)